 Learn more about helmet safety with this Safety Tip Sheet

-To help promote bicycle safety, we have bike helmets available for children within our District.
+To help promote bicycle safety, we have bike helmets available for children within our fire district.

 Helmets are custom fit and the wearer must be present for the fitting.
-Click here to submit a helmet fitting request.
+Click here to schedule a helmet fitting appointment.